Understanding Car Warranties & Insurance in the Philippines

 Warranty coverage can vary, but it typically includes:

-• Electrical Systems: Essential electrical components like the starter motor, alternator, and electronic ignition system are typically covered under standard warranties.
+- Electrical Systems: Essential electrical components, such as the starter motor, alternator, and electronic ignition system, are typically covered under standard warranties.

-• Suspension and Steering Systems: Critical parts of the suspension and steering systems, like power steering pumps and other related components, may be included.
+- Suspension and Steering Systems: Critical components of the suspension and steering systems, such as power steering pumps and related components, may be included.

-• Brake Components: This can cover major brake system components like the master cylinder, calipers, and wheel cylinders, excluding regular wear items like brake pads and rotors.
+- Brake Components: This includes major brake system components, such as the master cylinder, calipers, and wheel cylinders, excluding regular wear items like brake pads and rotors.

-• Fuel System: Parts of the fuel delivery system, including fuel injectors, fuel pump, and fuel tank, might be included in the warranty.
+- Fuel System: The warranty may cover parts of the fuel delivery system, including fuel injectors, fuel pump, and fuel tank.

-It's paramount to read the fine print to learn what's covered under your specific warranty, as there can be exceptions.
+It's essential to read the fine print to learn what's covered under your specific warranty, as there can be exceptions.

 Duration and Mileage